linux-automation/lxa-iobus/doc/source/can_canopen.rst

   been received by any node.
-  This can happen if there are only two nodes on a bus and one is not powered or disconnected due to a faulty conenction.
+  This can happen if there are only two nodes on a bus and one is not powered or disconnected due to a faulty connection.
 * **Two other nodes on the bus and the checksum is OK**:
-  Both receiving nodes send an acknowlege after the end of the message.
+  Both receiving nodes send an acknowledge after the end of the message.
   All three nodes assume that every other node has received the message correctly.